ahmedosama07/Hill-Cipher/README.md

-# Hill-Cypher
+# Hill-Cipher
-This repo implements the algorithm of Hill Cypher encryption and decryption.
+This repo implements the algorithm of Hill Cipher encryption and decryption.